Blendify/blender-manual/blender_docs/manual/editors/3dview/object/types/camera/introduction.rst

    | Context:  Object Data

-Cameras are invisible in renders, so they don't have any material or texture settings.
+Cameras are invisible in renders, so they do not have any material or texture settings.
 However, they do have *Object* and *Editing* setting panels available which are displayed when a camera is the selected (active!) object.